spacelift-io/user-documentation/docs/integrations/slack.md

 Similar to regular requests to our HTTP APIs, requests and actions coming from Slack are subject to the policy-based access validation.
 In this case, we're using [stack access policies](../concepts/policy/stack-access-policy.md).
 If you haven't had a chance to review the relevant documentation yet, please do it now before proceeding any further - you're risking a chance of getting lost.

-{% hint style="info" %}
+!!! info
     The default stack access policy for Slack requests is to deny all access.
-{% endhint %}

 Unlike HTTP requests, policy inputs representing Slack interactions replace `"request"` and `"session"` sections with a single `"slack"` section, containing the following payload: